EBEN TISDALE PUBLIC POLICY FELLOWSHIP

 How is the Tisdale Fellowship administered?

-An Advisory Board of family, friends, and professionals who worked with Eben, many of whom contributed to the fellowship's endowment, oversee the fellowship, its continued funding, the selection process, and its activities.
-The Advisory Board, which generally meets in Washington, D.C., is not affiliated with any particular educational institution.
+An Advisory Board of family, friends, and professionals who worked with Eben, many of whom contributed to the fellowship's endowment, oversee the fellowship, its continued funding, the selection process, and its activities in conjunction with The Fund for American Studies.

 What is the Fellowship stipend?